Rusteam/finegrained/README.md

-# finegrained
+# Fine-grained image recognition

-A cli tool to quickly prepare training data, train models and export to inference formats
+A package to quickly collect training data, label it, train models and make deployments using command line and integrations with other services.